collins-isiwu/library/README.md

 4. Run deactivate to deactivate virtual environment.
 5. Run docker-compose up -d --build (this installs all the necessary dependencies for this application to run).
 6. You are ready to run this application!
 7. For every django command that you have to run be sure to pre-fix docker-compose exec web before the command!
 For instance, you want to run python manage.py runserver to start django.
-Do it like it "docker-compose exec web python manage.py runserver" or "docker-compose exec web python manage.py makemigrations" to create migrations, and so on and so forth.
+Do it like this: "docker-compose exec web python manage.py runserver" or "docker-compose exec web python manage.py makemigrations" to create migrations, and so on and so forth.
 8. Run docker-compose down to stop Docker
 9. Run docker-compose up -d to start up docker without reinstalling dependencies and requirements all over again!